Initial Teacher Education providers

 The Teaching Council will consider the above information, and where we have any concerns about the delivery of the programme, a review panel will be convened as per the current review process.
 This action will only be undertaken after discussion with the provider.
 The panel will focus on what actions need to be taken to ensure that the programme is delivered in accordance with the existing Requirements through the transition period.

-If, as a result of the light-handed review, the Teaching Council is satisfied that the programme is meeting expectations, it will continue to be approved until approval is withdrawn by the Council as part of the transition to having all programmes approved under the new published Programme Approval Monitoring and Review Requirements.
+If, as a result of the light-handed review, the Teaching Council is satisfied that the programme is meeting expectations, it will continue to be approved until approval is withdrawn by the Council as part of the transition to having all programmes approved under the new published ITE Programme Approval, Monitoring and Review Requirements.

 Monitoring will continue as scheduled on existing programmes, except for in the last year that a programme is being delivered, at which point monitoring will not be required.
 If you have a programme that is overdue for a monitoring visit, you need to arrange to have one as soon as reasonably possible.